dfinity/portal/docs/developer-docs/integrations/sns/get-sns/local-testing.md

 "$(dfx cache show)/sns" dsale propose
 ```

 In the NNS Dapp UI, go to the launchpad.
-Thenre, you should see the proposal.
+There, you should see the proposal.
 You may need to refresh the page until it shows up.

 #### 8. Adopt / reject the NNS proposal
 You probably want to test both the case where the NNS proposal is adopted and where it is rejected
 in two different test runs.
 To do so, vote on the NNS proposal and ensure that you reach a majority for yes or no votes.
-As you have a huge neuron - your private network is not decentralized - your vote should be enough to pass the proposal.
+As you have a huge neuron - your private network is not decentralized - your vote with the community neuron should be enough to pass the proposal.
 If you watch the top of the proposal status, it should change to "Executed" after no more than 30 seconds.

 Check the state of the swap canister: